soconne339/code_institute_project1/readme.md

 # Issues/Bugs

-Issue with the anchor tag at the bottom of each section working correctly to bring the user back to the navigation page.
+An issue with the anchor tag at the bottom of each section working correctly to bring the user back to the navigation page.
 - This issue was resolved by changing the href to # to bring the user back to the top of the page.

-Issue with getting index.html to link with the external stylesheet style.css.
+An issue with getting index.html to link with the external stylesheet style.css.

-- This issue was resolved quite easily after deleting existing style.css and reuploading
+- This issue was resolved quite easily after deleting the existing style.css and reuploading

-Issue with centering the container element with the body.
+An issue with centering the container element with the body.

-- Was unable to center the content.
+- Was unable to centre the content.
 I tried many times to update the code without any luck.